nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 and enable the following use cases:

-1.common case: "support": true with an associated package-support.json file in the package repo at the top level
+1. common case: `"support": true` with an associated `package-support.json` file in the package repo at the top level
 1. much less common case: an alternate file path within the package’s repo, such as "support": "./path/to/support.json"